-We found no evidence of benefit or harm from miconazole-rifampicin impregnated PICCs in babies admitted for neonatal intensive care.
-The 95% confidence interval for the primary outcome excluded a more than 27% reduction or 67% increase in the time to bloodstream infection associated with using an antimicrobial-impregnated PICC compared with a standard PICC.
+We found no evidence of benefit or harm from miconazole-rifampicin impregnated PICCs in babies receiving intensive care (pedantic point- not all infants will have received “intensive care”, or been in an intensive care unit).
+The 95% confidence interval for the primary outcome excluded a 27% reduction or 67% increase in the time to bloodstream infection associated with using an antimicrobial-impregnated PICC compared with a standard PICC.
 Sensitivity analyses did not change these results.
-We found no differences for secondary outcomes of mortality at 6 months, or clinical outcomes recorded at discharge home from the neonatal unit.
+We found no differences in mortality at 6 months, or clinical outcomes recorded at discharge home from the neonatal unit including difference duration of antibiotic use or of PICC insertion